 Owning a venomous or ‘hot’ snake is dangerous.
 That’s why most people’s first instinct is to think about removing their fangs, so that they can’t bite you.
-But if you were to ask any experienced snake breeder or owner, practically none would say that they remove a snake’s fangs.
+But if you were to ask any experienced snake breeder or owner, practically none would recommend that you should remove a snake’s fangs.

-You can make your snake a venomoid, but it’s a painful procedure for the snake, and their fangs will grow back anyway.
-That’s why people remove their venom glands or ducts instead.
+You can make your snake a venomoid, but it’s a painful procedure and its fangs will grow back anyway.
+That’s why people remove their venom glands (venom ducts) instead.

-The biggest problem with defanging a snake is that it can cause them a lot of pain.
-That’s why you can’t and shouldn’t attempt to do it at home.
-Even if you do get a vet to perform this procedure for you, the snake still won’t be happy, and it can cause them feeding problems.
+The issue with defanging a snake is that it can cause significant pain.
+Even if you were to get a vet to perform the procedure, the snake would still be in great discomfort.
+A further issue is that it causes feeding problems.

 Can You Take a Snake’s Fangs Out?

-You can ‘defang’ a snake.
 A snake that has been defanged, or otherwise rendered non-venomous, is called a venomoid.
-This can be achieved by removing the fangs themselves, or removing the venom glands.
-This procedure is common, but illegal in some parts of the world.
+This can be achieved by removing the fangs or removing the venom glands.

 Most owners who want to turn their snake into a venomoid do so by removing their venom glands, or the ducts that connect the venom glands to their fangs.
-These take longer to grow back than fangs do, although they will still grow back eventually.
+The venom glands take longer to grow back than fangs, but even the venom glands will grow back eventually.

 If you do own venomous snakes, then getting them defanged isn’t an alternative to learning how to handle them correctly.
-You have to be sure that you know what you’re doing when you handle snakes, whether they’re venomous or not.
+You still have to be sure that you know what you’re doing when you handle snakes.

-That’s because they still aren’t safe, and can hurt you.
-If you leave their venom glands alone, then they still have venom, even if they can’t use it effectively.
+That’s because they still aren’t safe.
+If you leave their venom glands alone, they will still contain venom, even if the snake can’t use it effectively.

 How Are Snake Fangs Removed?

-He, therefore, stated that the ‘more elaborate operation’ of removing the snake’s venom glands was the better idea.
-The process of removing the fangs itself, though, is simple:
+He, therefore, stated that the ‘more elaborate operation’ of removing the snake’s venom glands was a better idea.
+The actual process of removing the fangs itself, though, is simple enough.
+Here’s how:

-- To safely remove a snake’s fangs, they have to be anesthetized.
-This stops them from being able to stop you by biting you.
+- To safely remove a snake’s fangs, it must be anesthetized.
+This stops the snake from biting you.

-- The vet should then test whether the snake is fully sedated by holding them behind the head, and testing their bite reflex—and not with their fingers.
+- The vet should test whether the snake is fully sedated by holding it behind the head and testing its bite reflex.

-- Once the snake is adequately sedated, the teeth can be removed using either clippers, pliers or some other tool.
+- Once the snake is adequately sedated, the teeth can be removed using clippers, pliers, or some other tool.

-However, you will be hard pressed to find any vet or breeder that will do this for you.
-That’s because removing snake fangs isn’t approved practice.
+You will be hard-pressed to find any vet or breeder that will do this for you.
+That’s because removing snake fangs isn’t approved veterinary practice.

-What they may be able to do instead is remove their venom glands, which is much more effective at rendering venomous snakes harmless.
-There are many published sources available that detail exactly how this is done.
+What they may do instead is remove the venom glands, which is much more effective at rendering venomous snakes harmless.

 Do Snake Fangs Grow Back?

 Snakes naturally lose their fangs and teeth in the wild all the time.
-Even though venom incapacitates prey, they can occasionally knock a snake’s fang or teeth out.
+Even though venom incapacitates prey, it will often try to fight back and can occasionally knock a snake’s fang or teeth out.